-- The type and level of support differs from one university to another - check they can meet your needs before applying. - Check the university website for student support services (it might be called something else). - ► The student support team is always happy to answer questions and give information not only when students start their course, but during their application, so get in touch.
-Find their contact details on the university website. - If you're unsure whether a university makes contextual offers, or if an applicant is eligible, contact the admissions team.
+- The type and level of support differs from one university to another - check they can meet your needs before applying. - Check the university website for student support services (it might be called something else). - The student support team is always happy to answer questions and give information - not only when students start their course, but during their application, so get in touch.
+Find their contact details on the university website. - Students with care experience may be eligible for contextual offers.
+To check if an applicant is eligible, contact the admissions team.
 Their details are available in the UCAS Hub. - If the applicant has other individual needs (e.g. a disability, learning difference or mental health concern), read our advice pages and check the university can support them.